hansalemaos/PILasOPENCVFontAjusted/README.md

 Awesome tool!
-Only can recommend it, but I had some problems with some fonts as you can see on the first picture.
+I really recommend it, but I had some problems with some fonts as you can see on the first picture.